nickmmark/life-expectancy/README.md

 ## Why is life expectancy in the US so variable?

+# Demo
+You can interact with the site [here](https://nickmmark.github.io/life-expectancy/)

 # ⚙️ Implementation
 Interactive D3.js visualizations of U.S. life expectancy at birth (2010–2015) with county-level context and exploratory scatterplots versus demographics and election results.